 Patricia joined Human Rights First as the Chubb Rule of Law and Human Rights Fellow.
 In this capacity, she worked with both the national security and refugee advocacy teams.
 She advocated before Congress and the executive branch for national security policies that uphold human rights, including policies related to Guantanamo detention and military commissions, the use of force, and civilian casualties.

 Patricia obtained her juris doctor from the University of Pennsylvania Law School, where she was a Toll Public Interest Scholar and a senior editor on the Journal of Constitutional Law.
 While at Penn Law, she also obtained a graduate certificate in Middle East and Islamic Studies.
-She served as a student legal representative in the Transnational Legal Clinic, where she handled defensive asylum cases, adjustments of status, and petitions for victims of trafficking.
+She served as a student legal representative in the Transnational Legal Clinic, where she handled defensive asylum cases and petitions for victims of trafficking.
 Her writing has been published in numerous outlets, including Just Security and the University of Chicago Law Review Online.
 Prior to her legal career, Patricia worked at the Carnegie Endowment for International Peace and the Project on Middle East Democracy, and was a recipient of the State Department's Critical Language Scholarship for Modern Standard Arabic.

 - 1 of 3

 - next ›